LIPS-scheme/lips/REFERENCE.md

 ```
 (infinite? x)

-Function check if value is infinite.
+Checks if value is infinite.
 ```

 ## input-port-open?
 ```
 (input-port-open? port)

-Function check if argument is input-port and if you can read from it.
+Checks if argument is input-port and if you can read from it.
 ```

 ## input-port?
 ```
 (input-port? arg)

-Function return true if argument is input port.
+Returns true if argument is input port.
 ```

 ## instanceof
 ```
 (instanceof type obj)

-Function check of object is instance of object.
+Predicate that tests if the obj is an instance of type.
 ```

 ## integer->char
 ```
 (integer->char chr)

-Function convert number argument to chararacter.
+Function that converts number argument to character.
 ```

 ## integer?
 ```
 (integer? x)

-Function check if argument x is integer.
+Checks if the argument x is integer.
 ```

 ## interaction-environment
 ```
 (interaction-environment)

-Function return interaction environement equal to lips.env can be overwritten,
+Returns the interaction environment equal to lips.env.
+This can be overwritten
 when creating new interpreter with lips.Interpreter.
 ```